maidsafe/rfcs/proposed/0000-Petname-System.md

 [2] If a user tries to add a Nickname to their Address Book, but there already exists a Nickname the same or similar, what is the resolution process?

-[3] What should the reserved Nickname differentiation character be?
+[3] What should the reserved character be for Nickname differentiation and for Service indication?

 * # - Hash
 * % - Percentage Sign
 * + - Plus Sign
 * @ - Arroba
+* Other?

 [4] Should this *always* be displayed or just in the event that there are duplicate Nicknames being displayed?
 How might the system intelligently, but noninvasively recognize that there are duplicate Nicknames being displayed?